geekypedia/Rester/README.md

 $prestige Operations
 -----
 $prestige is a global variable that references the core API engine.
 You can use it to write middleware, interceptors and custom REST APIs.
 It has got some useful methods available for routine operations.

+Note: These operations will only work under the 'api' project in the Code Editor.

 #### register($method, $route, $path, $handler, $required_parameters, $description)